Fast-Track Sleep Programs

 Week-by-Week

-Here at full feedings®, we believe one of the most common reasons babies wake at night is hunger — and the key to solving that is consistent full feedings®.
+At full feedings®, we believe one of the most common reasons babies wake at night is hunger—and the solution starts with ensuring babies get enough calories during the day.

 In the newborn stage, it’s completely normal for babies to eat around the clock.
-Their bodies are growing rapidly, their stomachs are small, and they need frequent opportunities to eat in order to remain full and satisfied.
+Their bodies are growing rapidly, their stomachs are small, and they need frequent opportunities to feed in order to stay full and satisfied.

-By around 8–12 weeks old (yes, weeks!), an average-size baby is physically able to consume all the calories they need during daytime hours — especially when those daytime feeds are full feedings® (including a dreamfeed between 10–11pm).
+By around 8–12 weeks old (yes, weeks!), an average-size baby is physically capable of consuming all the calories they need during daytime hours—especially when those daytime feeds are full feedings® and are paired with a dreamfeed between 10–11pm.

-When you prioritize full feedings® from birth — and continue adjusting intake as your baby grows — calories naturally shift from nighttime to daytime.
-This supports your baby’s circadian rhythm and sets the stage for consistent nighttime sleep.
+When you prioritize full feedings® from birth and continue adjusting intake as your baby grows, calories naturally begin to shift from nighttime to daytime.
+This supports your baby’s developing circadian rhythm and helps lay the foundation for longer stretches of nighttime sleep.

 Most newborn sleep struggles are rooted in feeding